The64thGamer/cheeseepedia/content/ozpp9evgu38d2fpk/content.md

-***Madame Oink I*** was a showtape featured at the {{< wiki-link "San Jose, CA (370 S Winchester Blvd)" >}} *Pizza Time Theatre* in February of 1978.
+***Madame Oink I*** was a showtape featured at the [San Jose, CA (370 S Winchester Blvd)] *Pizza Time Theatre* in February of 1978.
-The tape came with the installation of {{< wiki-link "Winchester Madam Oink (Animatronic)" >}} at the location.
+The tape came with the installation of [Winchester Madam Oink (Animatronic)] at the location.

 ## Show List
 It is unclear what shows were featured on this tape, or if any of them were recovered.
-It is most likely the shows discovered on the CDs recovered for the {{< wiki-link "Pizza Time Theatre Showtape" >}} contain the tracks from this tape, but it also isn't out of the possibility that these contained ones featured on {{< wiki-link "Madame Oink II" >}}.
-Some of the {{< wiki-link "Pizza Time Theatre Showtape" >}} generic tracks may have also been reused for this tape, as that show had 10 segments.
+It is most likely the shows discovered on the CDs recovered for the [Pizza Time Theatre Showtape] contain the tracks from this tape, but it also isn't out of the possibility that these contained ones featured on [Madame Oink II].
+Some of the [Pizza Time Theatre Showtape] generic tracks may have also been reused for this tape, as that show had 10 segments.

 - **Segment**
     - Frere Jaques